Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Optimal additive Schwarz preconditioner

 From its definition~\eqref{eq: AS preconditioner} and the definition~\eqref{eq: levelwise matrices} of the matrices $\vec{S}_{\ell'}$, it follows that $\vec{B}^{\AS}_{\ell}\vec{A}_{\ell} = \sum_{\ell'=0}^{\ell} \vec{S}_{\ell'}$.
 We define the additive Schwarz operator $\SS_{\ell}^{\AS}$ via

-\begin{remark}[Computational complexity of additive Schwarz preconditioner] Arguing as for Remark~\ref{rem: complexity of geometric MG}, we conclude that the overall computational cost of a single application of the additive Schwarz preconditioner $\vec{B}_{\ell}^{\AS}$ is of order $\OO(\#\TT_{\ell})$.
-Moreover, since this is an additive method, in contrast to the multiplicative structure of $\B_{\ell}^{\MG}$ and $\vec{B}_{\ell}^{\SMG}$, its application can be efficiently parallelized, thereby reducing the overall computational time. \end{remark}
+\begin{remark}[Computational complexity of additive Schwarz preconditioner] Arguing as in Remark~\ref{rem: complexity of geometric MG}, we conclude that the overall computational cost of a single application of the additive Schwarz preconditioner $\vec{B}_{\ell}^{\AS}$ is $\OO(\#\TT_{\ell})$.
+Moreover, since this is an additive method, in contrast to the multiplicative structure of $\vec{B}_{\ell}^{\MG}$ and $\vec{B}_{\ell}^{\SMG}$, its application can be efficiently parallelized, thereby reducing the overall computational time. \end{remark}